British Motorcycle Gear

 The ARX bullets are a little trickier to reload than regular 9mm bullets.
 Inceptor, the manufacturer, advises against a heavy crimp as it will crush the bullet.
 The one time I blew up a gun two or three years ago I’m now convinced was the result of bullet setback when feeding due to a light crimp and a slippery powder coated bullet.
 Setback would be more of a concern here with the light crimp.

 I could probably load these bullets a bit hotter to get them to hold the slide back after the last round in the 1911 (or, as mentioned above, go to a lighter spring).
 I don’t think I want to go above the 5.2 grains of Winchester 231.
+Also, as noted above, the issue disappeared when I fired normally without bench resting the pistol.
 This was intended to be a quick look.
 I learned what I wanted to.
-The ARX bullets are good, and in the Shield, they’re very good.
+The ARX bullets are very good.
 I ordered a thousand of them, which should last for a while.

 Join our Facebook ExNotes page!